 There are few food tragedies as great as a dried-out cake.
 Sure, it might be a beautiful feat of cake decorating, but if its texture has turned to sawdust, it’s not going to leave a lasting impression.
-So, how do you fix dry cake?
+So, here’s how you fix dry cake.

 Photos via CakeSpy

 Thankfully, there are several different methods to cleverly reincorporate moisture into your cake.
 From dousing it with simple syrup, to gentle steaming to unusual (but effective) methods with apples and bread, here’s a roundup of some wonderful ways to revive dried-out cake.

 Nine times out of ten, the cake that will dry out is one that has been baked, iced, and partially served.
 It will be the remainders of the birthday cake, the last few wedges that weren’t consumed at a dinner party.
 Or maybe the last few cupcakes that didn’t sell at a school bake sale.
 Whatever the reason you were blessed with extra cake, you can “bring it back” in these ways.

 Note: these methods are intended for one-time use only, and the cake should be served shortly after performing these steps for best results.